tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/客户端 API/SDK API/SDK API（C 接口）/IM SDK 接口/事件回调接口_intl_en.md

 | cb | TIMMsgReadedReceiptCallback | Message read receipt callback function.
 For more information, see [TIMMsgReadedReceiptCallback](https://intl.cloud.tencent.com/document/product/1047/34550). |
 | user_data | const void\* | User-defined data.
 The IM SDK only transfers the user data to the callback function cb without processing the data. |

-> When the sender sends a message, the recipient calls the [TIMMsgReportReaded](https://intl.cloud.tencent.com/document/product/1047/34391) API to report that the message has been read.
+>?When the sender sends a message, the recipient calls the [TIMMsgReportReaded](https://intl.cloud.tencent.com/document/product/1047/34391) API to report that the message has been read.
 The IM SDK at the sender's end will send the receipt using the callback function set by this API.

 ## TIMSetMsgRevokeCallback